Azure-Samples/azure-search-openai-demo-java/README.md

 If you want to chat with your custom documents you can:
 1. Add your pdf documents in the [data folder](./data).
-2. Open a terminal and cd to repo root folder.
-Example `cd path/to/your/custom/dir/azure-search-openai-demo-java`
+2. Open a terminal and cd to repo root folder for app service deployment.
+Example `cd path/to/your/custom/dir/azure-search-openai-demo-java/deploy/app-service`
 3. Run `./scripts/prepdocs.ps1` if you are on windows or `./scripts/prepdocs.sh` on linux
 4. Wait the script to complete.
 This is not a 'delta' process, it's not updating **only** the new files you've added.
 Instead, on each run, all documents in data folder will be ingested.
 Feel free to add new files you want to ingest and delete/move the old documents from the data folder.
 Once you've run the script and it completes successfully, Azure AI Search index has been updated and stored (until you want to manually delete it from your azure Azure AI Search instance)
 5. if ingestion and indexing is completed successfully you should see a message like this